Short history of half-marathons

 Interestingly, those people in the 1930s lived the same way humans lived for thousands of years.
 They did not use any modern technologies available at the time, like electricity, cars, radio, etc. It is incredible how the world has changed in the last hundred years.
 We lost that connection with the past, and there is no way back.

 In the 1920s, Dimitrie Gusti, a sociology professor, and his team went to many places in Romanian villages and wrote down or recorded the folklore and traditions of those places.
 He conducted ethnographic research on the country’s regions.
-I don’t know the state of those books and recordings, but someone should digitalize them before being lost forever.
+I don’t know the state of those books and recordings, but someone should digitalize them before they are lost forever.

 Although the things mentioned here are not as exciting as battles and politics in Romanian history, this is an integral part of the country’s development.